-A Multicenter Study Conducted to Evaluate the Performance of the Mesa Biotech Flu A/Flu B Test in Laboratory and Point of Care Testing Sites
+A Multicenter Study Conducted to Evaluate the Performance of the Mesa Biotech Flu A/Flu B Test in Laboratory and Point of Care Testing Sites (Timothy Law, DO)

 Impact of Lifestyle Changes via The Lifestyle Medicine Clinic on Women and Daughters (David Drozek, DO)

 This study is looking for daughters between the ages of 12-18 years and their mothers, who will enroll in The Lifestyle Medicine Clinic.

 Metabolic Disease in a Developmental Context: Does Childhood Stress Affect Your Risk for Chronic Disease?
 (Anne Farbman, Gillian Ice, PhD, MPH)